 Who in their right mind would want to live in the White House?

 There’s a basic framework in the form of an interview Jackie gave to a journalist (Billy Crudup) a week after the assassination.
-The film jumps back and forth between roughly three timelines – the interview, Jackie’s infamous 1962 televised tour of the White House, and her husband’s funeral.
+The film jumps back and forth between three timelines – the interview, Jackie’s infamous 1962 televised tour of the White House, and her husband’s funeral.

-When Claire Foy was asked about getting the young Queen Elizabeth’s cut-glass 1950s accent right for The Crown, she said it would sound so alien today, they went with a “modulated” version instead.
+If this had been a more conventional picture, (imagine a Netflix series entitled Camelot) the accent might have been disastrous.
+When Claire Foy was asked about getting the young Queen Elizabeth’s cut-glass 1950s accent right for The Crown, she said it would sound so alien today that they decided to go with a carefully modulated version instead.

 She’s not entirely fragile – she’s vicious as she wrong foots Crudup’s unnamed journalist.
 “Don’t think fer a secahnd I’m going to leht you pwint thaht,” she lisps.

 This is Jackie crafting her husband’s legacy.
-It’s the gulf between her public persona (style icon, embodiment of the American Blue Blood) and her private persona.
-She mentions her miscarriages over and over; the conversations with the priest (John Hurt) stuck with me, as did the scene of the (now former) First Lady removing her blood-stained hosiery and scrubbing the brain matter from her nails.
+It’s the gulf between her public persona (style icon, embodiment of the American Blue Blood) and her private persona, the woman who mentions her miscarriages again and again.
+With the brittle talents of Natalie Portman, Jackie is like shattered glass.
+Best of all, it’s only 90 minutes.
+Go see!